ITI-Teams/forsatok/README.md

 ## 🎯 Overview

-**Forsatok** is a modern, feature-rich job board platform designed to streamline the recruitment process.
+**JobHub** is a modern, feature-rich job board platform designed to streamline the recruitment process.
 Built with cutting-edge technologies, it provides a seamless experience for employers to post jobs, candidates to discover opportunities, and administrators to manage the platform efficiently.

 ### Key Highlights